kuljitkaur27/yoga_frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 React with React Bootstrap

+This website is built on React with Node .
+It provides all relevant information to yoga clients and allows the owner to manage the website by adding, updating, deleting  - instructors, classes, packages, yoga types and members.
+In backend (yoga_backend- https://yogawebsite.herokuapp.com) I use Node.js - Express, MongoDB, body-parser, Mongoose, axios
+On Frontend  - React.js with React Bootstrap

 ## Available Scripts

 In the project directory, you can run: